 This Mistweaver Monk guide is primarily intended for use at level 100.
 However, the principals will still apply during the leveling process.
 If you want the same in-game step by step leveling guide that we use to get to level 100 as fast as possible, take a look at our favorite in-game leveling guide.

 Our Other Monk Guides:

-Certain talents are better for some situations, while other talents might be better at other times.
-Keep a stack of Tome of the Clear Mind for switching talents.
+Our picks are checked: .
+The picks below represent the most generally useful picks, but keep in mind that certain talents are better for some situations, while other talents might be better at other times.
+Keep a stack of Tome of the Clear Mind handy for switching talents as the need arises.

 - Celerity is one of two options this tier that enhance roll and Chi Torpedo, increasing the limit of charges by 1 and reducing the cooldown time by a small amount.
 Not as useful as the others.

 - Tiger’s Lust gives us a speed increasing spell that can be cast on both ourselves and others.
 It also breaks snares and roots giving it much greater utility that the other two talents.
 Basically it’s a partial PvP trinket and movement boost with a short enough cooldown.
 It let’s you move right now, when you really need it, though the others have more general use.